PaulaMihalcea/Photo-Forensics-from-Rounding-Artifacts/README.md

 - `--show_plots`: show the results' plots (default: `True`);
 - `--save_plots`: save the results' plots in the results' folder (default: `True`).

-All ROC curves in this project have been calculated with the function from [\[8\]](https://stackoverflow.com/a/61323665), in order to get a fixed number of thresholds and easily calculate the average ROC curve.
+All ROC curves in this project have been calculated with a specially optimized version of the function from [\[8\]](https://stackoverflow.com/a/61323665), in order to get a fixed number of thresholds and easily calculate the average ROC curve.

 ### Amped report parsing script